rrcobb/snake_game/README.md

 - the modularization is a little weird
   - types.rs is unconventional?
   - it also might not be needed? like, we can do all this in a big main function
+  - or, there might be a factoring of the code that feels more appropriate

 - nice to introduce, not introduced:
   - nicer iteration patterns (use the vec!)